tin-feather/TinFeather/posts/on-finding-a-voice/index.rst

 audience.
 Style is important to get readers.

-To me that second sentence is more readable than the third, perhaps explaining why |I| also find it more writeable.
+To me that second sentence is more readable than the third, perhaps explaining why |I| also find it more writable.
 In the struggle to capture and present this material |I| fear the fickle nature of inspiration and know that at any moment |I| may lose both the content and the courage to speak these words.
 So what of voice and style?

 Lacking sufficient training in the literary arts |I| simply give rein to the Muse and aim for a voice that lets the dictation proceed at a fluent pace.
-Editting can come later.
+Editing can come later.
 Polish must wait. |I| record the imagined spoken word, not as internal dialog, but as if listening to another. |I| aim to keep my own interest in both style and content.